Adidas Marathon TR Reviewed & Rated Review Facts

-The Marathon’s black rubber outsole features a serrated design, which has a repeating pattern of the Adidas
+The Adidas Marathon TR’s black rubber outsole features a serrated design, which has a repeating pattern of the Adidas

 were re-released: Royal Blue, arguably its most popular option, and Base Green.
 There is even a light grey model with blue stripes and red detailing.
 Due to its use of real suede, however, those who are conscious about animal-friendly materials should avoid this particular shoe.